luozhaoyu/luozhaoyu.github.io/_posts/2015-1-22-DB-topics.md

 * before reading a data item, get on S-lock on it
 * before writing, get an X-lock (like read-write lock)
-* once a transaction releases a lock, it can never get another lock
+* once a transaction releases a lock, it can **never** get another lock
+    * Proglems: e.g., T1-W(X), T2-R(X), T1-abort, which could T2 read wrong data
+        * workaround, cascading killing everyone touch X; T2 should not commit before T1; Strict 2PL

 Theorem: 2 Phase Locking means only conflict serializable schedules result

+#### Strict 2PL
+Hold all locks untim commit or abort.
+Releasing phase only lasts for the last moment

 ### Granularity of Locks
 #### granularity